Burningstone91/smart-home-setup/README.md

         message: "{{ executor.title() }} already did '{{ task_name }}'!"
 ```

-And finally some name customization to show nicer names in the frontend and the messages.
+And finally some name customization to show nice names in the frontend and the messages.
 E.g.

 ```yaml
 # Entity Customization